pen-pad-revival/pen-pad-revival.github.io/README.md

 # pen-pad-revival.github.io

-Web site for the PEN &amp; PAD revival community - https://pen-pad-revival.github.io
+This is the humble beginning of a website for the PEN &amp; PAD revival community - https://pen-pad-revival.github.io

+Edit the file index.md in the gh-pages branch to update the website.
+(Now you are in the "main" branch, not "gh-pages".)